 Below are summer conferences and programs, in chronological order, that will be hosted on the Mount Holyoke College campus for the summer of 2015.
 Please contact the conferences directly for more information about their registration process and program content.

-Mount Holyoke College Summer Courses
+Summer Courses at Mount Holyoke College

-offers classroom summer courses at the Mount Holyoke campus to undergraduate and graduate students for academic credit as well as community members seeking professional development and personal enrichment.
+Mount Holyoke Professional and Graduate Education (PaGE) offers classroom summer courses at the Mount Holyoke campus to undergraduate and graduate students for academic credit as well as community members seeking professional development and personal enrichment.
 Online courses are also available for credit.

 June 6 – August 14, 2015

 The promote discussion and the free exchange of ideas at the research frontiers of the biological, chemical, and physical sciences.
 Scientists with common profession interests come together for a full week of intense discussion and examination of the most advanced aspects of their field.
 These conferences provide a valuable means of disseminating information and ideas in a way that cannot be achieved through the usual channels of communication – publications and presentations at large scientific meetings.